 Have Broom Will Travel

-Getting to the Schlern Mountain is easy…especially if you have a broom.
-However, those opting for less ghoulish means of travel can take a cable car near the villages of Ortisei (Mont Seuc cable car) or Castelrotto (Alpe Di Siusi cable car).
+Getting to Alpe di Siusi is easy…especially if you have a broom.
+However, those opting for less ghoulish means of travel can take a cable car in the villages of Ortisei, Seis or Castelrotto.
+Our guide to hiking Alpe di Siusi provides step-by-step directions to reach the plateau.